-Blueray Blueberry features dainty clusters of shell pink bell-shaped flowers with pink overtones hanging below the branches in mid spring.
+Bluecrop Blueberry features dainty clusters of white bell-shaped flowers with shell pink overtones hanging below the branches in mid spring.
 It has green deciduous foliage.
-The glossy oval leaves turn an outstanding purple in the fall.
-It features an abundance of magnificent blue berries from early to mid summer.
+The glossy oval leaves turn yellow in fall.
+It features an abundance of magnificent blue berries in mid summer.
 The smooth brick red bark adds an interesting dimension to the landscape.

-This is a multi-stemmed deciduous shrub with a more or less rounded form.
+This is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This is a relatively low maintenance plant, and usually looks its best without pruning, although it will tolerate pruning.
 It is a good choice for attracting birds to your yard.
 It has no significant negative characteristics.